DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/general_enhancements.md

 ### Owners

 Findings can now have owners in the form of the groups!
-Only groups that have access to a the product type or product of a given finding can be designated as the owner of that finding.
+Only groups that have access to the product type or product of a given finding can be designated as the owner of that finding.

 ![Finding Owners](../../../images/general_enhancements/finding_owners.png)